OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps.md

 ### Step 2: Deploy your Package

-The next step is to deploy your package to the Staging slot. Â We do this be creating a [Deploy an Azure Web App](/docs/home/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app.md) step.
+The next step is to deploy your package to the Staging slot.
+We do this be creating a [Deploy an Azure Web App](/docs/home/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app.md) step.

 ![](/docs/images/3049371/3278554.png)